 Here are some easy to implement water saving tips:

-Keep a bottle of drinking water in the fridge - Put a large bottle of water in the fridge so you don’t have to run the tap each time you get a drink!
+Put a large bottle of water in the fridge so you don’t have to run the tap each time you get a drink!
 Waiting for taps to run cold can use up to 10 litres of water daily.

 Reduce your shower time by setting a timer - a 1 minute reduction can save 10% water use!

-Use an aerator in your shower head - this can use 50% less water.
+Use an aerator in your shower head - this can use 50% less water

-Check for leaks - a leaking toilet can waste between 200 to 400 litres every day.
+A leaking toilet can waste between 200 to 400 litres every day.
 That’s between 50 and 100 flushes!

 Our Rainwater Ltd,

-Our Rainwater © 2024
+Our Rainwater © 2025